jmespana83/DiceBettingCryptoDiscordBot/README.md

 ```
 So for example, if you want to roll the dice, execute the command like this:<br/>
 <b>!roll 23.99 100.50</b><br/>
-Here you would be setting the win chance to 23.99% and you are betting 100.50 of your crypto coin on this dice roll
+Here you would be setting the win chance to 23.99% and you are betting 100.50 of your crypto coin on this dice roll.

-Now ..... "that's all folks"!
+Now ..... "that's all folks"!<br />
-enjoy your new discord bot, modify it as you see fit, thanks for following along and using my bot.
+Enjoy your new discord bot, modify it as you see fit, and thanks for following along and using my bot.